Frequently Asked Questions

 What if I decide to change my major to business?

-First, you will need to request a “Change of Major” form from your current department.
-Then, meet with any of our business advisors in the College of Business Administration Advising Office to get your major changed.
+Being in good academic standing is required in order to change major to the College of Business Administration.
+You will also need to request a “Change of Major” form from your current department.
+Then, meet with any of our business advisors in the College of Business Administration Advising Office at the end of the semester (after grades have been released) to get your major changed.
 In addition, you will need to attend a COBA orientation.

 Does the BBA require a minor?